 Professionally produced phonics songs on the USB drive help students remember phonetic concepts.
 If there’s a phonics song that ties in with the concept being taught, the track number for it is found on the teaching schedule.
 Lyrics for the songs are in a file in the student printouts folder.

-The teacher printouts section includes the Teacher’s Handbook plus a section with visual aids (for classrooms) and a number of assessment resources.
+The teacher printouts section on the USB drive includes the teacher’s handbook plus a section with visual aids (most useful for classrooms) and a number of assessment resources.

 The workbooks, readers, and USB drives are what I would consider the required components.
-There are a number of other components described on the publisher’s website and in the Teacher’s Handbook, but they are optional.
+There are a number of other components described on the publisher’s website and in the teacher’s handbook, but they are considered optional.
 Here are a few examples of ones I think might be helpful:

 My Reading Fluency booklets—one for each of the three levels—have timed reading passages that can be used to evaluate how well students are doing.